Dalvir Singh Khangura: Member of the Legislative Assembly

 He was then fielded as the candidate for 2017 legislative assembly elections from Dhuri, Punjab.
 Dalvir won the seat of MLA from Dhuri and polled 49,349 votes and won with the margin of 2838 votes from INC party.
+Dalvir lost in 2022 assembly election to Bhagwant Singh Mann with a whopping margin of 58206 votes.
+After that he lost Sangrur Lok Sabha by poll and even lost his deposit.

 Electoral Performance

 Personal life

 Dalvir Singh is married to Simrat Khangura and has two sons.